-Such degrees shall generally be unearned, nonacademic degrees recognizing the meritorious but incomplete earned work of a deceased student, generally a student who was deceased in the last semester of work.
-An honorary posthumous degree may be awarded to a student who dies while enrolled in a degree program of Oklahoma Wesleyan University, subject to the following conditions:
+Such degrees shall generally be unearned, nonacademic degrees recognizing the meritorious but incomplete earned work of a deceased student, generally a student who was deceased in the last term of work.
+An honorary posthumous degree may be awarded to a student who dies while enrolled in a degree program of OKWU, subject to the following conditions:

-- 1. To be eligible, the student must have been enrolled in a degree program offered by the Oklahoma Wesleyan University and attending classes and actively pursuing and making progress towards a degree at the time of death, or between terms in such enrollment. - 2.
+- To be eligible, the student must have been enrolled in a degree program offered by the OKWU and attending classes and actively pursuing and making progress towards a degree at the time of death, or between terms in such enrollment. - 2.
 The student must not have been dismissed or suspended at the time of death. - 3.
 The student must not have died while committing a felony (crime). - 4.
 If the degree requirements for the student's intended degree are met, the intended degree should be awarded instead of the honorary posthumous degree.